MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-InboxRule.md

 ```

 ### -Identity
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Identity parameter specifies the identity of an Inbox rule.

-!!!
-Exchange Server 2016, Exchange Online

 The Identity parameter specifies the Inbox rule that you want to view.
 You can use any value that uniquely identifies the rule.
 For example:

 - Name